secutils-dev/secutils-docs/docs/guides/webhooks.md

 A **webhook** is a mechanism that enables an application to receive automatic notifications or data updates by sending a request to a specified URL when a particular event or trigger occurs.

 There are various types of webhooks that serve different purposes.
-One such type is the auto-responder, which is a special webhook that responds to requests with a certain predefined response.
-An auto-responder is a handy tool when you need to simulate an HTTP endpoint that's not yet implemented or even create a quick ["honeypot"](https://en.wikipedia.org/wiki/Honeypot_(computing)) endpoint.
+One such type is the responder, which is a special webhook that responds to requests with a certain predefined response.
+A responder is a handy tool when you need to simulate an HTTP endpoint that's not yet implemented or even create a quick ["honeypot"](https://en.wikipedia.org/wiki/Honeypot_(computing)) endpoint.
+Responders can also serve as a quick and easy way to test HTML, JavaScript, and CSS code.

 On this page, you can find several guides on how to create different types of responders.

-:::tip TIP
+:::tip NOTE

-Responders can also serve as a quick and easy way to test HTML, JavaScript, and CSS code.
+Each user on  [**secutils.dev**](https://secutils.dev) is assigned a randomly generated dedicated subdomain.
+This subdomain can host user-specific responders at any path, including the root path.
+For instance, if your dedicated subdomain is `abcdefg`, creating a responder at `/my-responder` would make it accessible via `https://abcdefg.webhooks.secutils.dev/my-responder`.

 :::